-Soleus Air Exclusive is a modern 8,000 BTU air conditioner with a more eco-friendly design and operation.
-It is powerful enough to adequately cool down spaces up to 375 sq ft.
+Taotronics TT-AC003 is a modern 8,000 BTU air conditioner with a more eco-friendly design and operation.
+It is powerful enough to adequately cool down spaces up to 350 sq ft.

 The key point is that all that cooling power is generated via an energy-saving operation.
-The new Soleus Air Exclusive compressor is to be thanked for the tremendous 12.0 EER rating.
-Soleus Air Exclusive requires only 670 watts of power input to produce 8,000 BTU of cooling effect.
+The new Taotronics TT-AC003 compressor is to be thanked for the tremendous 12.0 EER rating.
+Taotronics TT-AC003 requires only 660 watts of power input to produce 8,000 BTU of cooling effect.

-That puts its yearly electricity expenditure to as little as $70/year. $70 is quite a small price to pay to have a 375 sq ft room cool during the summer.
+That puts its yearly electricity expenditure to as little as $65/year. $65 is quite a small price to pay to have a 350 sq ft room cool during the summer.
 On top of this, you have a very quiet window AC unit that produces the least amount of noise possible.